Rosli Dhoby: Assassination of Duncan George Stewart

-Rosli Dhobi captured by policemen ordered by the British.
+Rosli Dhoby captured by policemen ordered by the British.

-On 2 December 1949, Yusuf Haji Merais and Abang Kess Abang Ahmad met Mostaffa Takip and Rosli Dhobi while they went to Rex Cinema to meet with a nobleman named Wan Wan San.
+On 2 December 1949, Yusuf Haji Merais and Abang Kess Abang Ahmad met Mostaffa Takip and Rosli Dhobywhile they went to Rex Cinema to meet with a nobleman named Wan Wan San.
 Rosli brought them to Ibu Habsah's house where other friends such as Morshidi Sidek, Rabee Adis, Wan Ahmad were waiting in the house.
-In that informal meeting, they talk about their struggle and nationalism.
+In that informal meeting, they talked about their struggle and nationalism.
 When talking about the new governor Duncan George Stewart first working visit to Sibu tomorrow, Rosli stood up and said that he wished to kill the governor.
-However, all the people in that meeting did not believe in him because such a statement has been heard frequently from other young people during casual talk.
+However, all the people in that meeting did not believe in him because such a statement had been heard frequently from other young people during casual talk.
 After the meeting, between 9 and 11 pm, Rosli, Yusuf and other friends went to the Encik Aninie Sepet's house to watch people drumming.
 Just before 12 am, they went to the house of Yusuf Haji Merais at Kampung Pulo (behind Chung Hua school).
 Rosli requested to wear the Yusuf's festive clothes.
 After that, Rosli went back to his own home.

-On 3 December 1949, Yusuf was awakened by Rosli at 4 am when latter knocked at his door.
+On 3 December 1949, Yusuf was awakened by Rosli at 4 am when the latter knocked at his door.
 Yusuf handed over his identity card to be given back to the British and gave final advice to Rosli.
 At 6 am, Rosli went to Morshidi's house to discuss the planned assassination.
 Rosli bought a camera and a dagger.
 At 8 am, Rosli met Yusuf at Pacific Traders office at Pulo Road.
-Rosli requested forgiveness from Yusuf and wish that the struggle for Sarawak independence to continue.
+Rosli requested forgiveness from Yusuf and wished that the struggle for Sarawak independence would continue.
 Rosli then went to Methodist primary school, standing in line to welcome the arrival of new British Governor Duncan George Steward.
 Rosli stood beside Morshidi and gave the camera to him.
-After inspecting the guarding of honour, the governor went to meet a group of schoolchildren.
-When the governor appears, Morshidi pretends to take a photograph of the governor so that the governor stops walking and allows Morshidi to take a photograph.
+After inspecting the guard of honour, the governor went to meet a group of schoolchildren.
+When the governor approached, Morshidi pretended to take a photograph of the governor.
 Rosli then stepped out of the line, pulled out the dagger, and tried to stab the governor.
 His first stab missed the governor.
 When two police officers noticed Rosli and ran towards him, he threw the dagger towards the governor.
 Morshidi then pulled out his dagger and tried to attack the governor.
 However, Morsidi's attack was foiled by third-divisional resident named Barcroft and a confidential secretary of the governor named Dilks.
 Rosli was immediately arrested by the police.
 However, Rosli did not feel any regret for his actions.